 China’s population is made up of 56 ethnic groups.
 Over 91% of folk are Han.
 55 minorities share the other 8.5% or so.
 Population-wise, the Miao are in the top 10.

-Sitting in China’s poor southern province of Guizhou, around 80km from the city of Kaili, Xijiang Miao Minority village is what the name and tagline suggests.
+Sitting in China’s relatively poor southern province of Guizhou, around 80km from the city of Kaili, Xijiang Miao Minority village is what the name and tagline suggests.

 A village home to many, many, many Miao families.
 It is, after all, the largest Miao village in the world.

 And every picture you see makes it look unspoilt and traditional and peaceful and #authentic.